yrikw/marketplace_app/README.md

 ## Description of this application
 ### Purpose
-The purpose of this app is to provide a platform where people can share their homemade food and homegrown vegetables and fruits.
-It allows to buy cheap and fresh vegetables from local area and make local connections.
+The purpose of this app is to provide a platform where people can sell their homemade food and homegrown vegetables or fruits.
+It allows to buy cheap and fresh vegetables from local area and build local connections.

 ### Function / Features
 #### User